refinn15/DiagramEvolution/academicConference.md

 ##Book 10 of the D'Orville 301##

-* contains many propositions which incude the wrong diagram
+* contains many propositions which include the wrong diagram
 * especially evident from [proposition 10.91 to 10.110](http://beta.hpcc.uh.edu/tomcat/mss/images?request=GetIIPMooViewer&urn=urn:cite:episteme:dorv301img.euc264)
-* shows the possiblility that the scribe was copying one diagram after another into the manuscript and lost count of which proposition he was drawing
+* shows the possibility that the scribe was copying one diagram after another into the manuscript and lost count of which proposition he was drawing

 ----